Azizabad airstrike: Government of Afghanistan

-The President of Afghanistan, Hamid Karzai, described the attack as "tragic" and "irresponsible".
+Afghan President Hamid Karzai described the attack as "tragic" and "irresponsible".
 Karzai dismissed two senior Afghan military personnel, a general and a major, for "negligence and concealing facts".
 After a cabinet meeting the government announced that it would seek to renegotiate the terms of the international presence in the country.
 Some analysts suggested that this announcement was a direct response to the Azizabad event.
 A government statement called for an end to "airstrikes on civilian targets, unilateral searches of homes and illegal detentions" by international forces.

 In February 2009, a primary court in Herat sentenced Mohammad Nader to death for giving "wrong information" to coalition forces which resulted in the Azizabad airstrike.
-The presiding judge, Qazi Mukaram, told Nader that, "You, Mohammad Nader, are sentenced to capital punishment for spying for foreign forces and giving wrong information that caused the death of civilians."
+The presiding judge, Qazi Mukaram, told Nader that he was being "sentenced to capital punishment for spying for foreign forces and giving wrong information that caused the death of civilians."
 Nader denied the charges, saying, "My information was accurate and I did it for the well-being and security of my village."

-Government of United States
+United States Government

 The Pentagon described the attack as "a legitimate strike against the Taliban" and questioned the casualty estimates given by the government of Afghanistan and reported by the media.
-The US military originally denied that any civilian casualties had occurred, but later acknowledged that some civilians may have been killed and announced its intention to conduct an investigation.
+The US military originally denied that any civilian casualties had occurred, but later acknowledged that some civilians might have been killed and announced its intention to conduct an investigation.
 Preliminary findings of the investigation acknowledged that five civilians had been killed.
 On 2 September 2008, a further report was announced in which the US stated that up to seven civilians had been killed and reasserted that the majority of those killed were members of the Taliban.
 On 1 October 2008 the Department of Defense published the summary of a report by Brig.
 Gen. Michael Callan which accepted that 33 civilians were killed.